jll38/react-flask-youtube-dl/README.md

 4. Start the Flask server by running `python server.py` in the `flask-server` directory.

-5.
+5. Start the React app by running `npm start` in the client directory.

+6. Navigate to http://localhost:3000 in your web browser.

+## Installation (Local Machine)

+To run this application on your local machine, follow the instructions below:

+1. Clone the repository.

+2. Install the dependencies by running `npm install` in the `client` directory.

+3. Install Flask and other requirements by running `pip install -r requirements.txt` in the `flask-server` directory.

+4. Start the Flask server by running `python server.py` in the `flask-server` directory.

-6. Start the React app by running `npm start` in the client directory.
+5. Start the React app by running `npm start` in the client directory.

-7. Navigate to http://localhost:3000 in your web browser.
+6. Navigate to http://localhost:3000 in your web browser.

 ## Credits